I did it again… I installed NixOS as my host Operating System.

 If you are interested in NixOS, refer to the people I cited above (IogaMaster, vimjoyer and Misterio77), they provide amazing content in form of code on GitHub and videos explaining the thought process and details.
 You can also find a lot of articles online about Nix.
 Be curious!

-Source code related to this blog is available HERE
+The source code related to this blog is available here

 What is Nix?